TECH-CUP-2026-INT/am-communication-service/docs/integracion-servicios.md

 2. Its intended port, so `TEAM_SERVICE_URL`'s default can be corrected if needed.
 3. Whether it will validate the same shared-secret HS256 JWT (recommended, for consistency with `cc-identity-service` and this service).

+## Notifications and auditing

+Both are one-way, fire-and-forget calls made by `SupportChainOrchestrator` whenever a support ticket moves through the [chain of responsibility](arquitectura.md#design-patterns) — the caller never blocks waiting on a rich response, only on the call succeeding.

+- **`am-notification-service`** (`NotificationServiceFeignClient` → `POST /notifications`, base URL `integrations.notification-service.base-url`): tells the ticket's requester that their case changed level (e.g. moved from the chatbot to a moderator), so they're not left refreshing the chat waiting for a reply.
+- **Audit service** (`AuditServiceFeignClient` → `POST /audit-events`, base URL `integrations.audit-service.base-url`): records a `SUPPORT_TRANSITION` event for every hop in the chain, so there's a trail of who/what escalated a ticket and when — useful for both moderation review and debugging the chain itself.

+Neither integration currently changes this service's response to the caller if the downstream call fails — they're best-effort side effects of an already-successful support action, not a precondition for it.

+## Chatbot (Groq)

+The chatbot step of the support chain (`ChatbotSupportHandler`) talks to the **Groq** chat completions API through `GroqChatFeignClient` → `FeignGroqChatbotClient`, which implements the `ChatbotClient` port.
+The prompt sent on each call is assembled by the [`SupportPromptBuilder`](arquitectura.md#design-patterns) from the ticket's subject and its recent message history.

+- **Base URL**: `integrations.groq.base-url` (Groq's public OpenAI-compatible endpoint).
+- **Auth**: a `RequestInterceptor`, scoped to this client only (not a global bean, precisely so it doesn't leak onto the identity/teams/notification/audit clients), adds `Authorization: Bearer <GROQ_API_KEY>` from `GroqProperties`.
+The API key has no default — the application won't start without a real one configured.
+- **Model and system prompt**: configurable via `integrations.groq.model` and `integrations.groq.system-prompt`, so the persona/behavior of the assistant can be tuned without a code change.
+- **Timeout**: Groq gets its own Feign profile (`feign.client.config.groq-chatbot.read-timeout:
+  30000`, 30s) instead of the 5s default used for the plain existence checks, since a chat completion legitimately takes longer than a lookup.
+- **Failure handling**: if the call raises an `IntegrationException`, the handler doesn't fail the ticket — it posts a fallback message to the user and escalates straight to a human moderator, so an AI outage degrades gracefully into "you'll talk to a person" rather than an error.